APerson101/nearyoubot/README.md

-Project is broken into two parts, /discord_bot contains both discord and telegram bots /agent is the python code that convert the statement to bigQuery, executes and interpretes the result.
+Project is broken into two parts, ``discord_bot`` folder contains both discord and telegram bots ``agent`` folder is the python code that convert the statement to bigQuery, executes and interpretes the result. hidden files are the .env that contains tokens and Google cloud service account json